Skip to content

 Leetcode Linked List Cycle II problem solution

-YASH PAL, 31 July 2024
+YASH PAL, 31 July 202419 January 2026

-In this Leetcode Linked List Cycle II problem solution we have Given a linked list, return the node where the cycle begins.
+In this Leetcode Linked List Cycle II problem solution, we have given a linked list, return the node where the cycle begins.
 If there is no cycle, return null.
 There is a cycle in a linked list if some node in the list can be reached again by continuously following the next pointer.
 Internally, pos is used to denote the index of the node that the tail’s next pointer is connected to.
 Note that pos is not passed as a parameter.
 Notice that you should not modify the linked list.

 Leetcode Linked List Cycle II problem solution